Radiotherapy

 At our Radiation Oncology Unit our expert team of doctors, physicists, radiation therapists, and nurses work together to provide you with timely access to world class radiation treatment.

-We provide treatment for all adult cancers, and work within the multidisciplinary cancer teams at Beacon Hospital to carefully co-ordinate your care with our medical oncology, surgical and palliative care colleagues.
-The majority of patients receive their treatment as an outpatient.
+We provide Radiation Oncology treatment for all adult cancers, and work within the multidisciplinary cancer teams at Beacon Hospital to carefully co-ordinate your care with our medical oncology, surgical and palliative care colleagues.
+The majority of patients receive their radiation therapy treatment as an outpatient.

 Beacon Hospital Radiotherapy is located in the main hospital on level -1.